Trainera: History

 Since the year 1850, there was evidence of challenges in the Cantabrian village of Castro Urdiales between local crews and sometimes with the Biscayans who were manning the Coast Guard cutters.

 The first documented regatta which was held as a sporting event was in 1859 in the Bay of Santander between the people of Castro Urdiales and some Biscayan crews.
 The Castro Urdiales team won the race and regattas have been held as sporting event ever since.

 Much more important was the race held in Santander two years later, in 1861, in the presence of Queen Isabella II on official visit to the capital of Cantabria.
 The Cantabrians beat back to the Biscayans and the local press echoed the news and even a famous folk song known as the Jota del Regateo was composed.
 The Flag of Santander is still held today, making it the oldest rowing competition that is still celebrated in Spain.

 The first documented estropada in Basque Country was twelve years later, in 1871, between the people of Hondarribia and Pasaia, involving a bet about who could reach San Sebastián first setting our from Hondarribia.
 The Pasaia team won the 13 mile race.
 Originally the teams would race from one particular seaside town to another but today most races are held locally.

 In 1916 a man from Mutriku called Bizente Ormazabal built a new, sleek type of boat for a group from Getaria called Golondrina (Spanish for 'swallow').
 At the same time motors (chipironier) were introduced to the fishing industry so the commercial use of rowing boats quickly disappeared and more and more were used for the estropadak.
 Over time the design changed, building more for speed than fishing, reducing the weight and the width.

 As rowing turned from a profession into a sport, fewer and fewer fishermen competed and more and more teams were put together from non-seafaring backgrounds as they could train more regularly than fishermen.

-The most famous of all trainera regattas today is the Kontxako Estropadak, Kontxako Bandera o Bandera de la Concha, Kontxako Badia / Bahía de la Concha being the name of the main bay of Donostia.
+The most famous of all trainera regattas today is the Kontxako Estropadak, Kontxako Bandera o Bandera de la Concha, Kontxako Badia / Bahía de la Concha being the name of the main bay of San Sebastián.
 It was first organised by the city's council in 1879 and is said to have drawn a crowd of some 12,000 spectators.